Skip to main content

 Peru, climate of the Andes

-The Andean Mountains cross Peru from north to south, clearly separating the coast from the Amazon forest.
-Here the climate varies with altitude and slope exposure.
 There are several high peaks, among which Huascaran, the highest with its 6,768 meters (22,205 feet), Yerupajá, 6,617 mt (21,709 feet), and Coropuna, 6,425 mt (21,079 ft).
 Eternal snows are found at about 5,000 meters (16,500 ft).

-In the Andean Plateau, which hosts several modern cities but also the ruins of pre-Columbian civilizations, there is a rainy season from September to May, and a dry season from June to August (but in the far south the rainy season is shorter, and the rains are poor also in September and May).
-In contrast with the coast, the plateau in the dry season is sunny.
+In contrast with the coast, on the plateau, the dry season, from June to August, is sunny.
 The tropical sun's rays are very strong, especially at high altitude, hence they raise the temperature during the day by many degrees, but at night with clear skies it can get cold, even with possible frosts, especially in the south, which lies farther from the Equator and thus has a cooler winter.

 In the Andean region, rainfall varies depending on slope exposure.